 - Guardianship of thousands of acres of agricultural and natural landscapes

 . . . and the countless land renewal projects that are restoring natural resources throughout our communities.

 Education is Fundamental to Our Future

 The Trust also embraces the idea that education is a critical component to any conservation program.
 We regularly provide guided hikes, workshops and lectures, meet-the-farmer events, and family-oriented activities -- like birdhouse building workshops, nature walks and beach explorations -- and many other interesting outreach events.
 Our staff also maintains walking trails through protected lands so that residents, visitors and children can learn and enjoy the benefits of land conservation.

 Today, the Peconic Land Trust is a national land trust leader, providing creative approaches to land conservation and stewardship, and supporting legislation and regulations that help conserve our environment for future generations.
 We are a proud supporting member of the Land Trust Alliance, the pre-eminent service provider to the private land conservation community, and the Long Island Farm Bureau.
 Our governing board and staff of professionals are committed to the importance of our mission.

 Funding our Conservation Efforts

 Approximately 60% of the Trust's budget comes from charitable donations while the remaining 40% is fee income from planning and stewardship services provided to clients.
-A common misperception, however, is that the Peconic Land Trust is the recipient of the monies raised through the Peconic Bay Region Community Preservation Fund (the CPF is also referred to as the 2% land transfer tax or the Peconic Land Tax).
+A common misperception, however, is that the Peconic Land Trust collects and distributes the monies raised through the Peconic Bay Region Community Preservation Fund (the CPF is also referred to as the 2% land transfer tax or the Peconic Land Tax).
 This is NOT the case.
-The CPF tax is collected by Suffolk County and then redistributed to the five East End towns, the distribution of which is based on the location of the property from which the tax is acquired, for their conservation work.
+The CPF is a public program managed by each of the five East End Towns for the protection of farmland, open space and community character.